AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

    U = U^* - \beta \nabla \phi

-where :math:`U^*` is a vector field (typically velocity) that we want to make divergence-free.
+where :math:`U^*` is a vector field (typically velocity) that we want to satisfy :math:`D(U) = S`.
+For incompressible flow,  :math:`S = 0`.

 The MACProjection class can be defined and used to perform the MAC projection without explcitly calling the solver directly.
-In addition to solving the variable coefficient Poisson equation, the MacProjector first computes the divergence of the vector field :math:`D(U^*)` to compute a right-hand-side, and after the solve, subtracts the weighted gradient term to make the vector field result divergence-free.
-Note that in the simplest case, both the right-hand-side array and solution array are internal to the MacProjector object;
+In addition to solving the variable coefficient Poisson equation, the MacProjector internally computes the divergence of the vector field :math:`D(U^*)` to compute the right-hand-side, and after the solve, subtracts the weighted gradient term to make the vector field result satisfy the divergence constraint.

-the user does not allocate those arrays and does not have access to them.
+In the simplest form of the call, :math:`S` is assumed to be zero and does not need to be specified.

-There is an alternative call -- commented out below -- in which a user does allocate the solution array and passes it in/out.
+Typically, the user does not allocate the solution array, but it is also possible to create and pass in the solution array and have :math:`\phi` returned as well as :math:`U`.

-The following code is taken from ``Tutorials/LinearSolvers/MAC_Projection_EB/main.cpp`` and demonstrates how to set up the MACProjector object and use it to perform a MAC projection.
+The code below is taken from ``Tutorials/LinearSolvers/MAC_Projection_EB/main.cpp`` and demonstrates how to set up the MACProjector object and use it to perform a MAC projection.